Siva-43/Contract-Risk-Analysis-Bot/README.md

 🔐 Privacy & Confidentiality

-No contracts are sent to external legal databases
+  - No contracts are sent to external legal databases

-No case laws or statutes APIs used
+  - No case laws or statutes APIs used

-All processing happens locally or within the deployed instance
+  - All processing happens locally or within the deployed instance

-Optional audit logs for traceability
+  - Optional audit logs for traceability

 📈 Future Enhancements

-Advanced clause similarity using embeddings
+   1. Advanced clause similarity using embeddings

-Editable contract templates
+   2. Editable contract templates

-Role-specific risk views (Founder / HR / Legal)
+   3. Role-specific risk views (Founder / HR / Legal)

-Multi-language UI support
+   4. Multi-language UI support

-Optional GenAI explanations using Claude / GPT-4
+   5. Optional GenAI explanations using Claude / GPT-4

-🏁 Hackathon Alignment

-✔ Matches selected problem statement
-✔ Uses allowed tooling stack
-✔ No external legal data
-✔ SME-focused
-✔ Publicly accessible deployment
-✔ Explainable & demo-ready